adithya217/SMS-Spam-Detection/README.md

 normal-flow.sh processes, trains and computes accuracy from the 70-30 split data. custom-flow.sh processes and trains from 100% data, and then predicts the labels for the sms-data file built from smsCorpus_en.xml.
-The results(label-suffixed-messages) are written to results.txt
+The results(label-suffixed-messages) are written to output/results.txt

-Project implementation details are present in Report.pdf
+Project implementation details are present in report/report.pdf